BraadMartin/simple-graphql-api/readme.md

 # Simple GraphQL API #
 **Contributors:** Braad
 **Donate link:** http://braadmartin.com/
-**Tags:** graphql, graph, api, simple, rest
+**Tags:** graphql, graph, api, simple, rest, json
 **Requires at least:** 4.4
 **Tested up to:** 4.5
-**Stable tag:** 1.0.0
+**Stable tag:** 0.8.0
 **License:** GPLv3
 **License URI:** http://www.gnu.org/licenses/gpl-3.0.html

 A simple read-only interface for making GraphQL-style queries with the REST API.
-Supports querying multiple resources across multiple resource types in a single request.
+Supports querying multiple resources across multiple resource types in a single request and designing custom objects.

 ## Description ##

 This plugin is all about easily designing custom API responses for the core WordPress resources from both the client and server side.

 Normally with the WordPress REST API and REST APIs in general, you are interacting with a complete object representation of a resource.
-You ask for a post at `/wp-json/wp/v2/post/13` and you get back a JSON object representation of that post, with all of the standard fields that you would expect.
+You ask for a post at `/wp-json/wp/v2/post/13` and you get back a JSON representation of that post, with all of the standard fields that you would expect.
 You don't have to specify which fields you get back, you just get back a complete set of fields that represent the current "state" of that resource.

-GraphQL is a query language/API interface developed by Facebook that offers a different way of asking for and receiving data from a resource.
+GraphQL is a query language/API interface developed by Facebook that offers a different way of asking for and receiving data for a resource.
 With GraphQL you pass in an object with only the field keys you want, and the API fills up the object and passes it back to you.
 This allows you to define the object you want to work with from the client side, and simply let the API do the work of filling up the fields you ask for.

-In the context of WordPress resources (posts, terms, comments, and users), there are always the core fields plus any meta fields on each of the 4 main resources.
-When using the core REST API endpoints you would register any extra custom fields (meta) you want in the response on the server side in PHP, and this is easily done and works great for many use cases.
-This allows you to define the object you want to work with on the server side by adding fields, but you would never want to remove any of the core fields from the response because this would be disruptive to any other applications trying to connect to the site over the REST API and expecting certain fields to be there, so there is always a minimum of data you'll get back in the response.
+In the context of the 4 main WordPress resources (Posts, Terms, Comments, and Users), there are always the core fields plus any meta fields.
+If you want to add any extra meta fields ("custom fields") to the response you get from the core REST API endpoints you would register the extra fields you want in the response on the server side in PHP, and this is easily done and works great for many use cases.
+This allows you to define the object you want to work with on the server side by adding fields, but you would never want to remove any of the core fields from the response because this would be disruptive to any other applications trying to connect to the site over the REST API and expecting certain fields to be there, so there is always a minimum of data you'll get back in the response and some of that data your app or website might not actually use.

-This plugin is an experiment that takes an approach inspired by GraphQL.
-It lets you ask for specific fields on the core resources without regard for whether live in the primary table (posts, terms, comments, users) or in the meta tables (postmeta, termmeta, commentmeta, usermeta), and without requiring any prior field registration on the server side.
-This allows you to define the object you want to work with on the client side, it makes the response more predictable and specific to your use case, and it naturally leads to smaller responses, all while taking advantage of the same object caching used by the REST API.
-You can also specify default fields using a few filters explained below and then pass the keyword `default` as a field you want and you'll get the defaults you've set up in addition to any other fields you ask for, making this plugin a tool you can use to define truly custom objects that span multiple WordPress core resource types.
+This plugin is an experiment that takes an approach inspired by GraphQL to optimize the data returned in the response and provide flexibility from the client side when making the request.
+It lets you ask for specific fields on the core resources without regard for whether they live in the primary table (posts, terms, comments, users) or in the meta tables (postmeta, termmeta, commentmeta, usermeta), and without requiring any prior field registration on the server side.
+This allows you to define the object you want to work with from the client side and craft responses that are specific to your use case, and it naturally leads to smaller responses, all while taking advantage of the same object caching used by the REST API.

+This plugin also supports setting default fields for each resource using a few filters explained below and then passing the keyword `default` as a field name in the request.
+You'll get back the defaults you've set up in addition to any other fields you ask for, making this plugin a tool you can use to define custom objects that you can build upon from the client side and that can span multiple WordPress core resource types.

+Note: Development of this plugin is ongoing and breaking changes may come before 1.0.
+See the **Development Plans** section below for more information.

 ### Usage ###